reactjs/react.dev/beta/src/content/apis/react/useMemo.md

 <Intro>

-`useMemo` is a React Hook that lets you reuse a calculation from a past render.
+`useMemo` is a React Hook that lets you cache the result of a calculation between re-renders.

 ```js
 const memoizedValue = useMemo(calculateValue, dependencies)